akvo/akvo-flow-docs/docs/fieldapp/3-launching-app.rst

 3. Scroll down to About.
 Click **About**.
 4. Here you can see which **version** is currently installed.

-If you are using an old APK version, you need too **install the update**:
+If you are using an old APK version, you need to **install the update**:

 1. Get the latest version of the APK file through email as described here, and click **Install**.
 2. You are prompted to specify whether you want to replace the existing Field Survey App.
 Choose **OK**.